© Donal G. Burke 2014

 Despite the outlawry of Roger Horan and the rejection of Cornelius Horan’s claim under the articles, this Horan family still retained an interest in lands in Abbeygormacan.
 William Burke of Dublin City son of Colonel Richard Burke in a deed of 1713 undertook to influence his father to release lands in Iskerboy, Larga (Lurga) and elsewhere to James Horan of Dublin City, gentleman.
 Simultaneously both Hugh and Michael Hanyne, in a deed witnessed by one Gerard Hanyne of Dublin City, Esquire, undertook to release lands in Iskerboy, Larga and elsewhere to the same James Horan, which lands were previously occupied by the late James Hanyne, Esquire.
 In 1720 James Horan of Dublin City was involved in the leasing of 140 acres of land at Cappanaghlin (recte: modern townland of Cappanaghtan) and 50 acres at Kilknane, both in the barony of Longford and in 1728 in the lease of lands at ‘Culiny otherwise Cooloony otherwise Castletown, Liscoyle otherwise Liskele, Killbegg and lands at Gorteen as part of Drum and in Corbane and at Knockanicorragh, all, with the possible exception of Corbane in the parish of Abbeygormacan in east Galway.
 In 1730 James Horan, of the City of Dublin, gentleman, transferred property in ‘Eskerboy, Ballymahin, Cappaghtan, Lorga’ and ‘Gortmore’ in that parish to John Burke, of the Inner Temple, London, gentleman.[xxxviii]

 The friars managed to retain a presence in the Meelick area throughout the period and it was they who recorded the death on the 20th November 1726 of Captain Cornelius O Horan.
 Two days later he was buried in ‘his own burial place’ in the friary church.
 Three years later, the Meelick friars recorded the death in that year of Penelope, daughter of Cornelius Horan and Catherine Hannin, whom they described as ‘a great benefactress of this convent of Meelick.’
 In their words, ‘she married first James Dillon, and being released from the law of her husband, after some years married Andrew Hearn.
 She was buried in our church first fortified by the sacraments of the Church.’[xl]
 Catherine Dillon (also known as Cate), Penelope Horan’s daughter by James Dillon ‘a virgin very devoted, given to fasts, prayers and vigils,’ died ‘carried off by a malignant fever’ in June of the same year, 1729 and was likewise buried in Meelick church with her mother.
+Joanne Horan, the ‘noble lady’ who, in March of 1753, left a legacy to the Meelick friars of five pounds with the requirement that they pray for a happy death for her, attend at her funeral rites and have a sung mass for the happy repose of her soul, was undoubtedly of the same most prominent line of the Horans.

 This senior line of the Horans disappeared from the ranks of the landed families resident in east Galway about the eighteenth century.
 Their prominent status in the vicinity of Fahy and Meelick may be evidenced by the location of their burial place in close proximity to the high or ‘great’ altar in the friary church at Meelick.
 In July of 1784 two of the friars recorded their having sold ‘the burial place which heretofore belonged to John Horan’s family now extinct to Mr. James Dillon and family.’
 As payment for the sale of the Horan burial place the friars received ‘a barrel of wheat, cost £1.15s and five shillings worth of potatoes.’[xli]
 The burial site they described as lying ‘from the Gospel side of the great altar to the chapel door.’